Acb897/ACB_TFM/README.md

 #### First section: Indexing
 Here, you can change the endpoints to be automatically explored and indexed, by adding or removing them from the "endpoints" array.
 #### Second section: Querying
 Here you can change the query you are interested in finding endpoints that can answer it.
-Simply change the query to any SPARQL query, but **do not** remove the first line (<<END) and the last line (END) of the query.
+Simply change the query to any SPARQL query, but **DO NOT** remove the first line (<<END) and the last line (END) of the query.
 #### Third section: Source Selection
 There is not much to customise here.